ddhadho/secondstriker/README.md

 Building SecondStriker taught me critical production engineering lessons:

----

-## Project Status

-This project is a **portfolio piece** demonstrating backend and full-stack development skills.
-It is feature-complete as designed for its portfolio purpose, but not actively maintained for new feature development unless specifically requested or for critical bug fixes.

----

-## Contributing

-As a portfolio project, direct contributions via pull requests are not the primary focus.
-However, I welcome:

--   **Bug Reports**: Please open an issue if you find any bugs.
--   **Feature Suggestions**: Feel free to open an issue to suggest new features or improvements.
--   **Feedback**: Any constructive feedback on the code, architecture, or documentation is highly appreciated!

----

 ### 1. **Payment System Reliability**
 - Idempotency is non-negotiable for financial transactions
 - Always use database transactions (ACID) for money operations